microsoft/azuredevopslabs/labs/vsts/VSTSDemoGenerator/readme.md

    <img src="images/2.png"/>

-3. Provide a name for your project and select the template you want to provison from the drop-down list
+3. Provide a name for your project and select the template you want to provision from the drop-down list

    <img src="images/3.png"/>